steem-monsters/splinterlands-js/README.md

 Log in to the game using a Steem blockchain account.

 If no parameters are specified, it will attempt to log in using the login information stored in the browser's local storage.
+The `has_saved_login()` method can be used to check whether or not the user has credentials stored locally in the browser.

 ```
+if(splinterlands.has_saved_login()) {
 	// Attempt to log in using saved credentials
 	let login_response = await splinterlands.login();

 	if(!login_response.error) {
 		// If there is no error, the user was successfully logged in and you can proceed to show the home screen
 		// The "login_response" variable will contain the player information returned by the server
 	} else {
 		// If there was an error, just show the log in screen
+	}
 }
 ```